wp-plugins/pathless-category-links/readme.txt

 = What if other links on my site contain /category/? =

 You can disable the automatic 301 redirect feature via the settings.
 If it is enabled, then ANY link that contains the base category directory (by default */category/*) will be redirected with the base category directory removed.

+= It's not working? =

+The first thing to check is your `permalink settings`.
+Is your permalink structure `/%postname%`?
+If so, the plugin will not work because WordPress will not be able to tell the difference between a category page and a post page without the `/category/` in the URL.
+I would recommend the permalink settings: `/%category%/%postname%`, which is what I use.

+If your permalink settings are okay, then follow these steps.

+1. Disable the plugin
+1. Go to your category link, something like `http://www.anothercoder.com/category/news`.
+* Is that working?
+If not, check your other plugins and WordPress installation as something is wrong there.
+1. Manually remove the `/category/` from your link and go to that URL, something like `http://www.anothercoder.com/news`
+* Is that working?
+If not, check your other plugins and WordPress installation
+1. Once you can get the URL without `/category/` working manually, re-enable the plugin and you'll be all set.

+You can also report bugs and get advice on the [Pathless Category Links](http://www.anothercoder.com/wordpress/pathless-category-permalinks-plugin "Pathless Category Links homepage") page on blog.

 = Why do my category links contain `/?paged=[0-9]`? =